kagantemizkan/bilokma/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/kagantemizkan/bilokma/blob/main/LICENSE) file for details.